davidmweber/lxc-kafka-playground/README.md

 lxc list | grep <container-name> | cut -d" " -f6
 ```

-A word of warning: The lxc container sets up a DNS entry for the container's
-ip address.
-Somewhere in the Kafka/Zookeeper tool chain will look up the
-IP address of the container and report the domain name to the outside world.
-The symptom is that the Kafka client hangs on the `KafkaConsumer.poll()` method.
-One fix is to just add a line to the host machine's `/etc/hosts` file so the
-host can resolve the name.
-If your container is called `kafka`, it will be
-reported with domain name  `kafka.lxd`.

 The following services are available on the containers external address:

 * Grafana: http://{10.x.x.x}:3000.
 The username and the password are both "admin".